The Department of State Lands issues two types of permits and authorizations:

 Procedure for Obtaining an Emergency Permit

 Step 1: The applicant must collect information including location; nature and cause of the threat; the condition of the waterway; and what action is necessary to alleviate the immediate threat.
 Remedial actions must be limited to what is necessary to make repairs or prevent irreparable harm, injury or damage to persons or property.

 Step 2: Contact DSL to initiate the emergency permit process.

 - During Business Hours: 503-986-5200 (west of the Cascades) 541-388-6112 (east of the Cascades)

 - After Business Hours: Oregon Emergency Response: 1-800-452-0311

-Step 3: Submit the energy permit application materials as directed by the DSL Aquatic Resource Coordinator and as time allows.
+Step 3: Submit the emergency permit application materials as directed by the DSL Aquatic Resource Coordinator and as time allows.
 If time allows, DSL may conduct a site visit or ask another designated agency to do so.

 Step 4: Qualifying activities will be issued a written permit as soon as key information is provided.
 DSL can issue a verbal approval in advance of the written approval where it is necessary to protect public health, safety or property.

 After the emergency, DSL staff may visit the site upon completion of the emergency work, and may require that the project be modified after the initial emergency work is completed or require mitigation to compensate for any impacts to the affected wetland or waterway.
 A subsequent permit may be required to conduct remedial work.